dib-lab/2022-paper-branchwater-software/manuscript.md

 beyond the genus level, and cannot find smaller matches.
 These are topics for future research and development.

-### Following up on MAGsearch results
+### Following up on Branchwater results

-Many MAGsearch use cases are intended for early-stage hypothesis generation and refinement i.e. “hit to lead”, and hence MAGsearch is an early stage in conceptual and concrete workflows.
-Typical immediate concerns after receiving MAGsearch results are (1) what is the right threshold for my results (2) are my results at that threshold valid (3) how do I get my hands on the actual data, not just the sketches.
+Many Branchwater use cases are intended for early-stage hypothesis generation and refinement, i.e. branchwater implements the first part of a “hit to lead” pipeline.
+Hence Branchwater operates at an early stage in conceptual and concrete workflows.
+The initial steps immediately after executing Branchwater are (1) choosing a threshold at which to filter results, (2) evaluating the overall results by type of metagenome retrieved, and (3) retrieving the data underlying the matches.

-The first analysis step taken is often picking a threshold.
-The exact approach taken will vary depending on use case, but many use cases are looking for or expecting specific distributions of ScientificName so we have provided a simple script that imports SRA metadata and summarizes the MAGsearch results at that threshold. (example output)
+The first analysis step taken is typically picking a more stringent threshold.
+The default Branchwater threshold is set to 0.01 containment - any metagenome that contains more than 1% of the k-mers in any query is reported.
+This is done because searches are exhaustive

-After that, many paths can be taken.
+- every query is searched against every subject - and so there is no extra cost beyond the minimal space required to save the results.

-Most metagenome data sets are Illumina short-read sequencing, and a plethora of general purpose bioinformatics tools exist for mapping and assembling.
+Thresholds are typically chosen based on the use case and the expected distribution of the annotated metagenome type (`ScientificName` from the SRA Runinfo database).
+We have provided a simple script that imports the SRA metadata and summarizes the Branchwater results at the provided threshold (example output).

-Two tools that were developed in concert with sourmash and MAGsearch are genome-grist and spacegraphcats.
+After filtering, many paths can be taken.
+A plethora of general purpose bioinformatics tools exist for working with the data from individual metagenomes.

+We have built two custom tools in concert with sourmash and Branchwater, genome-grist and spacegraphcats.
 Genome-grist performs an entirely automated reference-based characterization of individual metagenomes that combines sourmash gather / minimum metagenome cover with mapping; it is described in Irber et al and was used in Lumian et al. Given that it does download all the data and maps all the reads, it is still relatively lightweight.

 spacegraphcats is an assembly-graph based investigative tool for metagenomes that retrieves graph neighborhoods from metagenome assembly graphs for the purpose of investigating strain variation.
 It was used in Reiter et al., and Lumian et al. (phormidium paper).
-It is much heavier weight than genome-grist because it uses assembly graphs.
+It is much heavier weight than genome-grist because it relies on a compact De Bruijn graph, which is expensive to build for many metagenomes.

 ### Design alternatives

-Sra search is a simple yet extremely effective initial implementation that supports a number of use cases.
-As its use increases many improvements are possible.
+Brancwhater is a simple and effective implementation that is easy to analyze algorithmically and supports a number of use cases.
+However, many improvements are possible: FracMinHash analyses are based on comparing collections of 64-bit integers, and there are many effective tools and approaches for organizing and searching such collections more efficiently than is presently done in Branchwater.

-In practice, FracMinHash consists of comparing collections of 64-bit integers which is in the wheelhouse of computers.
+One area for particular improvement is storing and loading sketches more efficiently.
+The current JSON-based format is convenient for debugging and multi-language interoperability but is extremely inefficient, to put it mildly.
+Moreover, each file currently contains three k-mer sketches (one per k-mer size), which means approximately 3 times as much data is loaded per query than is actually used.

-Roads not (yet) taken include:
+FracMinHash also could support fractional loading, i.e. decreased resolution by loading only the bottom portion of the sketch; this would enable must faster searches albeit at lower resolution.
+This is not yet supported by the underlying sourmash library.

-* Indexing the data sets in some way.
-Colors present a challenge.
-(Mastiff)
+Currently the data files are organized as flat files in a single directory.
-* Organizing data sets in some way based on content.
-Clustering and data set organization present a challenge at this scale.
+There are a variety of ways

-* Putting a Bloom filter in front of each data set, and/or implementing SBT.
-Unbalanced data sets and additional storage present a challenge.
+A further simple idea would to create a simple pre-filter for each file using a data structure with one-sided error.
+For example, we could create a Bloom filter for each sketch that could be used to estimate containment prior to loading the full sketch file.
+However, for some potentially common use cases such as queries that are present in many data sets, this could add significant I/O without speeding up the actual search.

-* Revising on-disk format; progressive loading; etc.
+Building an inverted index that maps hashes to data sets could also enable rapid queries.
+Two challenges here are the scale of the catalog and the number of data sets; the total number of hashes present in our metagenome catalog is XYZ, across nearly 800,000 data sets.

-We note that lack of auxiliary data structures is also a feature because it allows us to update the collection quickly.
+Despite these many opportunities for optimization, we note that there is a significant benefit our current simplistic approach.
+In particular, sourmash provides a flexible suite of tools for inspecting and manipulating individual metagenome sketches, and providing the sketches in individual files makes it straightforward to both access individual sketches and quickly update the metagenome catalog.
+The lack of auxiliary data structures also avoids expensive load and synchronization steps when adding new datasets.
+These features are important for downstream user investigation as well as maintainability and correctness, which are important considerations in any scientific software workflow.

 ## Conclusion {.page_break_before}